 With 20 centers abroad and 25 centers in India, Kairali Health Village is known for its authentic treatments adhering to traditional methods focusing on the root of ailments instead of the symptoms.
 An impressive panel of medical experts helps in the preliminary consultation for each individual.

 The resort’s expertise extends to yoga retreat camps and special training programs on Ayurvedic medicine.
 What makes this resort unique is its offering in various meditation styles.
-Varied meditation sessions in a serene ambience foster faster healing.
+Varied meditation sessions in a serene ambiance foster faster healing.
 Apart from these, the resort has a proven track record in treating serious ailments successfully.

-Ananda in the Himalayas, Uttarakhand:
+3. Ananda in the Himalayas, Uttarakhand

-Image Source : anandaspa.com/
+Image Source : anandaspa.com

 Ananda means happiness.
 It is crucial to natural healing.
 True to its name, Ayurvedic treatment in this tranquil nest in the mighty Himalayan range is nothing short of a blissful journey.
 If Kerala is the Ayuvedic medical tourism capital of India, Uttarakhand in North India is not behind.

 Ananda’s uniqueness lies in the integration of ancient Ayurveda and aromatherapy with modernized spa therapies for complete mind-body healing.
 The centre is built on the luxurious estate of Maharaja Palace with the mighty Ganges on one side and splendid Himalayan valleys on the other.
-Visitors enjoy European and Thai spa treatments and spend an exhaustive yoga session in the quaint garden of Viceregal Hall.
-Hydrotherapy sessions, golf sessions and rejuvenation cuisine are some of the exclusive features for travelers to indulge in.

 Customized Ayurvedic treatment packages are available suiting the individual’s needs.
 Himalayan Ayurvedic treatments require less oil and massages are gentle, well-synchronized.
 Individualized diet charts are included in the package.
 All these are planned and executed under the strict supervision of physicians and therapists ending with an aftercare program.